people in collaborative meeting smiling

 • How will your family deal with your internet and social media accounts in the event of illness or death?

 Taking advantage of year-end tax planning should only be part of your overall tax planning strategy.
-Tax planning is all about putting into place a strategy which provides the right structure and security for your financial affairs.
+Tax planning is all about putting into place a strategy that provides the right structure and security for your financial affairs.
 Your strategy should evolve and develop with time to enable you to plan for the future.

-Finally, with the new tax year approaching, there is still time to take action and put in place tax planning opportunities to help you and your family; partner, children, parents and those closest to you.
+Finally, with the new tax year approaching, there is still time to take action and put in place tax planning opportunities to help you and your family, partner, children, parents, and those closest to you.

 For more information on how you can make the most of your tax planning opportunities, get in touch with Nicky Owen or your usual Crowe contact.